SupercondActor/platform-app-helloworld/README.md

 Usually, you don't have to modify this file.

+### Your application files and folders

+Add anything you need for your application.

+### `spec` folder

+Here you put your unit tests.

 ### `src/appConfig` folder

 This folder contain files which should be included into the Code Package - you should create package folders and files inside the `src/appConfig` folder after you decide which services you want to include in your application.
 See below for the structure of the Code Package.

-### `spec` folder

-Here you put your unit tests.

 ### Structure of the Code Package